Strategy

 Cancer immunotherapy is a strategy that activates the patient’s immune system to recognize and eliminate cancer cells, strengthening the body’s own defense mechanisms rather than directly attacking the tumor.
 NK cells, dendritic cells (DCs), macrophages, and cytotoxic T cells work together to remove tumors, and this process is heavily influenced by the tumor microenvironment (TME).

-TME-modulating immunotherapies maximize immune activation by enhancing T-cell and NK-cell activity, inducing macrophage repolarization, improving antigen presentation, and suppressing immunosuppressive cells—thereby converting an immunosuppressive TME into an inflammatory one.
+TME-modulating immunotherapies maximize immune activation by enhancing T-cell and NK-cell activity, inducing macrophage repolarization, improving antigen presentation, and reducing immunosuppressive cells—thereby converting an immunosuppressive TME into an immune-stimulatory one.